ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 # Managing Zerto
 {: #managingzertodr}

-After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added ESXi servers.
+After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added VMware ESXi™ servers.

 ## Using your own certificate for Zerto
 {: #managingzertodr-ssl-cert}

 As a best practice, use your own SSL certificate for Zerto Virtual Manager (ZVM).
 After you deployed Zerto, replace the SSL certificate for ZVM with your own certificate.
 To change the default security certificate for your ZVM, follow these steps:

-1. Open the Zerto Diagnostics utility on the Windows VM running the ZVM.
+1. Open the Zerto Diagnostics utility on the Windows® VM running the ZVM.
 2. Choose **Reconfigure Zerto Virtual Manager**.
-3. Ensure that the vCenter Server configuration is correct, and click **Next**.
+3. Ensure that the VMware vCenter Server® configuration is correct, and click **Next**.
 4. In the **HTTP Certificate** section, check the **Replace SSL Certificate** box.
-5. Click the browse (...) button, then locate and select the new SSL certificate.
+5. Click browse (...), then locate and select the new SSL certificate.
-6. Enter the new SSL certificate's associated password and click **Next**.
+6. Enter the new SSL certificates associated password and click **Next**.
-7. The utility will verify the necessary vCenter Server connectivity.
-Once passed, click **Next** and the ZVM will be reconfigured.
+7. The utility verifies the necessary vCenter Server connectivity.
+After verified, click **Next** and the ZVM is reconfigured.

 ## Managing the configuration of Zerto replications
 {: #managingzertodr-manage}